Pipestone National Monument

 From the 15th to 18th centuries the Iowa people lived by the quarry.
-By the 1700s, the Sioux were the dominant tribe in the area.
-In 1851 the Sisseton and Wahpeton bands of the Dakota signed the Traverse des Sioux treaty ceding southwest Minnesota to the U.S. Government including the quarry.
+By the late 1700s, the Sioux were the dominant tribe in the area.
+On October 11, 1849, the 5th Resolution passed by the Minnesota Territorial Legislature was to send a block of pipestone collected by then governor Henry H. Sibley as a memorial stone to the Washington Memorial in Washington, D.C.
+The red stone is referred as ínyanša in the Dakota/Lakota language.
+In 1851 the Sisseton and Wahpeton bands of the Dakota signed the Traverse des Sioux treaty ceding southwest Minnesota to the U.S. government including the quarry.
 However, some of that ceded land was claimed by the Yankton people and they were not present nor signers of the treaty.
-To protect the site, the Yankton Sioux secured unrestricted access via article 8 of the Yankton Treaty signed on April 19, 1858.
+To protect the site, the Yankton Dakota secured unrestricted access via article 8 of the Yankton Treaty signed on April 19, 1858.
 That created a one-mile square reservation, of over 600 acres, which was encroached upon by settlers multiple times.
 In 1891, the United States took a 100 acre parcel of the Yankton's Pipestone Reservation to build the Pipestone Indian School.
+As the U.S. government started the process of taking possession of the Yankton Reservation in 1899, the quarry again reached the news.
 The Yankton tribe contested this seizure as illegal taking their claim to the U.S Supreme Court.
 The court ruled in their favor in 1926 and ordered that they be compensated.
 Afterwards, the land came under full control of the U.S. Government.
-The Pipestone Indian School closed in 1953 with the acreage remaining from the school transferred to the Minnesota Department of Natural Resources to create the Pipestone Wildlife Management Area.
+The Pipestone Indian Training School closed in 1953 with the acreage remaining from the school transferred to the Minnesota Department of Natural Resources to create the Pipestone Wildlife Management Area.
 A boundary change occurred on June 18, 1956 with the original reservation reduced to just 108 acres.

-In 1863 conditions at the Crow Creek Reservation were so dire that Congress appropriated money to send supplies.
-The Superintendent of Indian Affairs for the Northern Superintendency, Clark W. Thompson, turned the aid into a corrupt scheme for himself, his brother and an associate.
-Instead of buying the provisions at the closest source and sending them by the quickest riverboat transport they were purchased in Mankato, Minnesota and sent overland.
-Substandard and outright spoilt foodstuffs were sent via a wagon train of 150 wagons that transited the quarry en-route to Fort Thompson and given the name "The Moscow Expedition" by a writer at the St. Paul Press for its departure so late in the year.

 The National Monument was established by an act of Congress on August 25, 1937, with the establishing legislation reaffirming the quarrying rights of the Native Americans.
 Any enrolled member of a federally recognized American Indian tribe may apply for a free quarry permit to dig for the pipestone.
 The National Park Service regularly consults with representatives from 23 affiliated tribal nations to discuss land management practices, historic preservation, exhibit design, and other facets of the park's management.
 The historic area is listed on the National Register of Historic Places under the heading "Cannomok'e—Pipestone National Monument".
 Cannomok'e means "pipestone quarry" in the Dakota language.
 The pipestone quarries within the monument are also designated as a Minnesota State Historic Site.